denisrpriebe/Handshake/README.md

 # Handshake

 Handshake is a Magento 2 module that is designed to make the Magento 2 module development experience easier and more elegant.
-It does this by replacing the default ORM system with Laravel's Eloquent Library.
+It does this by replacing the default Magento 2 ORM system with Laravel's Eloquent Library.
 Any custom Magento 2 module you build using Handshake can use Laravel style Migrations, Seeders, Models, Sessions and more with corresponding commands.

 ## Installation